For more information on this session, please click here.

 Marilyn M. Bui, MD, PhD is a Professor of Pathology, Scientific Director of Analytic Microscopy Core, President of Medical Staff, and Director of the Cytopathology Fellowship at Moffitt Cancer Center, a top ranked comprehensive cancer center in America.
 Her expertise is in bone and soft tissue pathology, cytopathology, biomarker testing and digital pathology.
 In digital pathology, she is the President of the Digital Pathology Association, Vice Chair of the College of American Pathologists (CAP) Digital Pathology Committee, and an editorial board member of Journal of Pathology Informatics.
 She also chaired the CAP Quantitative Image Analysis (QIA) of HER2 Immunohistochemistry (IHC) for Breast Cancer expert panel which developed an evidence-based guideline to improve accuracy and reproducibility of the interpretation of HER2 IHC by QIA.
 She has published over 185 peer-reviewed articles, 20 book chapters and 3 books.
 She has received national and institutional awards in research, education and service.
 Digital pathology has significantly enhanced Dr. Bui’s ability in delivering quality patient care through cancer diagnosis, research and education.
 Dr. Bui is recognized by The Pathologist magazine as one of its inaugural Top 100 Power List, which celebrates the exceptional achievements of those who have really had an impact on the field and highlights the truly groundbreaking work of laboratory medicine and its intrinsic role in patient care and the molecular revolution, and in 2018 again Dr. Bui was named to The Pathologist Power List.

-Francesco Ciompi received the Master's degree in Electronic Engineering from the University of Pisa in July 2006 and the Master's degree in Computer Vision and Artificial Intelligence from the Autonomous University of Barcelona in September 2008.
+Francesco Ciompi is Assistant Professor of Computational Pathology at Radboud University Medical Center, Nijmegen (Netherlands) and Guest Lecturer at Radboud University, Nijmegen (Netherlands).
+He received the Master's degree in Electronic Engineering from the University of Pisa in July 2006 and the Master's degree in Computer Vision and Artificial Intelligence from the Autonomous University of Barcelona in September 2008.
 In July 2012 he obtained the PhD (cum laude) in Applied Mathematics and Analysis at the University of Barcelona, with a thesis on "Multi-Class Learning for Vessel Characterization in Intravascular Ultrasound".
 In February 2013 he joined the Autonomous University of Barcelona as postdoctoral researcher, working on machine learning for computer vision and large scale image classification and retrieval.
 From September 2007 to September 2013 he was also member of the Computer Vision Center.
-Since October 2013, he is a postdoctoral researcher at the Diagnostic Image Analysis Group and the Digital Pathology group of Radboud University Medical Center, working on deep learning applied to the automatic analysis of digital pathology whole-slide images.
+From 2013 to 2015, he worked as a postdoctoral researcher on automated Chest CT image analysis for efficient lung cancer screening at the Diagnostic Image Analysis Group of Radboud University Medical Center.
+Since 2015, he is faculty member of the Computational Pathology group of Radboud University Medical Center, working on Deep Learning and Artificial Intelligence for automatic analysis of digital pathology whole-slide images.

-Dr. Liron Pantanowitz is a Professor of Pathology and of Biomedical Informatics at the University of Pittsburgh in the USA.
-He is the Director of the Pathology Informatics Division and Director of the Pathology Informatics Fellowship at the University of Pittsburgh Medical Center (UPMC).
-He is also the Director of the Cytopathology Division at UPMC Shadyside.
+Dr. Liron Pantanowitz is a Professor of Pathology and Biomedical Informatics at the University of Pittsburgh.
+He is the Vice Chair for Pathology Informatics at the University of Pittsburgh Medical Center.
+He is also the Director of Cytopathology at UPMC Shadyside and Director of the Pathology Informatics Fellowship at UPMC.
 Dr. Pantanowitz is an Editor-in-Chief of the Journal of Pathology Informatics.
-He is a member of the board of directors for the Digital Pathology Association (DPA), executive board of the American Society of Cytopathology (ASC), serves as a council member for the Association for Pathology Informatics (API) and is a member of the College of American Pathologists (CAP) Digital Pathology committee.
-He is widely published in the field of pathology informatics including digital imaging and its application to pathology.
+He is a member of the Association for Pathology Informatics council, College of American Pathologist's digital pathology committee, and Digital Pathology Association board of directors.
+He is well published and has written several textbooks in informatics, including digital pathology.